codefresh-io/cap-docs.codefresh.io/_docs/integrations/container-registries/amazon-ecr.md

 ---

 Codefresh has native support for interacting with Amazon ECR (Elastic Container Registry), to push, pull, and deploy images.

-For information on adding an Amazon ECR integration in Codefresh, see [Container registry integrations]({{site.baseurl}}/docs/integrations/container-registries/).
+For general information on adding, editing, and deleting an Amazon ECR integration in Codefresh, see [Container registry integrations]({{site.baseurl}}/docs/integrations/container-registries/).

 >Amazon ECR integration is supported only in hybrid runtimes.